muziejus/novel-maps-of-ny-2017/sections/schedule.md

 * Wednesday, 8 Feb: _The Book of Margery Kempe_ to end.
 * Thursday, 9 Feb; Friday, 10 Feb: Carolyn Dinshaw **plenary**.
 * Monday, 13 Feb: **Library visit**
 * Wednesday, 15 Feb: _The Tempest_ through Act III.
-Presentation: Foucault, “Preface” and “Las Meninas.” **First esay due**.
+Presentation: Foucault, “Preface” and “Las Meninas.” **First essay due**.
 * Monday, 20 Feb: **No class**
 * Wednesday, 22 Feb: _The Tempest_ to end.
 Presentation: “Theses on the Philosophy of History.”